The end of the year is drawing near. We thought we’d take a break from last-minute online holiday shopping for a little

 Don’t feel too bad, guys.
 You hit the nail on the head with almost every other prediction and there’s always next year for a perfect score!

-Tom and Denton are busy preparing an update to their 2018 Outlook Forecast.
+Tom and Denton have made an update to their 2018 Outlook Forecast.
 Given their not-too-shabby (yes, that was a humble brag) track record, this is a report you can’t afford to miss.